peteroupc/html3dutil/doc/H3DU.PiecewiseCurve.md

 <a name='H3DU.PiecewiseCurve.fromHermiteSpline'></a>
 ### (static) H3DU.PiecewiseCurve.fromHermiteSpline(curve)

 Creates a piecewise curve made up of B-spline curves from the control points of a Hermite spline.
+A Hermite spline is a collection of points that the curve will go through, together with the velocity vectors (derivatives or instantaneous rates of change) at those points.
+Hermite splines are useful for representing an approximate polynomial form of a function or curve whose derivative is known.

 To use this method, you must include the script "extras/spline.js".
 Example: